About DevonAir Radio

 This “split” capability would be a world-first in radio broadcasting, offering advertisers unique opportunities to target specific areas.

-In addition to localised content, the technical infrastructure of DevonAir allowed seamless transitions between the sub-regions, maintaining continuity for listeners while maximizing revenue opportunities for advertisers.
+In addition to localised content, the technical infrastructure of DevonAir allowed seamless transitions between the sub-regions, maintaining continuity for listeners while maximising revenue opportunities for advertisers.

 The Engineers of Success